 Moreover, we could see the falls from various angles on a helicopter tour of West Maui and Molokai.

-Hipuapua Falls resides on private property.
+Hipuapua Falls resides on private property on the island of Molokai, Hawaii.
 Since I generally don’t keep up with ownership situations, you may have to either go there and read the signs or contact someone beforehand.
 For information or inquiries about the general area as well as current conditions, you may want to try visiting the Department of Land and Natural Resources (DLNR) website.

 The would-be hike to this falls shares the same excursion as that of Moa’ula Falls.
 So see that page for directions.
 We’ve managed to do this by doing a day trip from O’ahu, renting a car in Moloka’i, then returning to the airport when all the land touring was done.